matthewdrees/matthewdrees.github.io/_posts/2023-07-07-100-days-of-swiftui.md

 11. Structs II.
 Access control with private, fileprivate, public, and private(set).
 Self vs self.
 12. Classes.
 5 differences with struct.
 Inheritance, copying, init, deinit.
 Classes don't use mutating keyword for methods.
 13. Protocols and extensions.
 Opaque return types, using *some* keyword, returns a specific value of a protocol.
 Can use extensions to add capability, even to standard library stuff like Strings.
 Make compelling case for extensions rather than functions.
 Tip: put custom initializer in an extension to keep the auto-generated member-wise initializer.
 Protocol extensions (aptly named!), uses example of extension Collection { var isNotEmpty: Bool {...} }.
+14. Optionals and unwrapping.
+Unwrapping with let/guard.
+Force unwrapping with *!*.
+Implicitly unwrapped don't need to be unwrapped to be used, are becoming more rare with move to SwiftUI.
+Nil coalescing provides a default value with *??* operator.
+Optional chaining using *?*.
+Optional *try?* for changing a throwing function to one that returns an optional, can force with *try!*.
+"Failable" initializers *init?* return an optional, with *nil* for failing.
+Typecasting is equivalent to C++ dynamic_cast, using *as?*.
+15. Review.
+Skipped it.
+Nice work making the 50 "Swifty hidden terms" game!

 Notes from [https://www.hackingwithswift.com/100](100 Days of Swift)